 Prajna: Discernment, perception, knowledge, and enlightenment.
 This is where Buddhism's true essence lies.
 If your mind is clear and peaceful, wisdom will come to you.

 In the Eightfold Path, which is explained below, the first two roads are those of discernment, the latter three are those of concentration, and the middle three are those of virtue.

 The Four Noble Truths:

-The Buddha's Four Noble Truths explore human suffering.
-They may be described (somewhat simplistically) as:
+The Four Noble Truths of the Buddha address human suffering.
+They could be (rather glibly) described as

-- Samudaya: There is a cause for suffering.
-It is the desire to have and control things.
-It can take many forms: craving of sensual pleasures; the desire for fame; the desire to avoid unpleasant sensations, like fear, anger or jealousy.
+- Samudaya: There is a reason why people suffer.
+It is the urge to possess and rule over things.
+It can manifest in a variety of ways, including the desire for physical pleasures, the pursuit of fame, and the wish to steer clear of negative emotions like fear, rage, or jealousy.

 The Five Precepts:

 - Do not kill.
-This is sometimes translated as "not harming," or an absence of violence.
+This can also be translated as "not injuring" or "not being violent."

 - Do not steal.
-This is generally interpreted as including the avoidance of fraud and economic exploitation.
+This is typically understood to include preventing fraud and financial exploitation.

 The Eightfold Path: